The Menagerie (Star Trek: The Original Series): Part I

 In 2267, the USS Enterprise arrives at Starbase 11 in response to a subspace call First Officer Spock reported receiving from the former captain of the Enterprise, Christopher Pike, under whom Spock had served.
 Captain Kirk and Spock meet the starbase commander, Commodore Mendez.
-Mendez informs them that the permanently disabled Pike could not have sent any message, as he is unable to move or communicate other than answering yes/no questions with the aid of a device operated by his brainwaves.
+Mendez informs them that Pike could not have sent any message, as a recent accident has left him with locked-in syndrome, unable to move or communicate other than answering yes/no questions with the aid of a device operated by his brainwaves.
 Pike refuses to communicate with anyone except Spock.
 After Kirk and Mendez leave to discuss the situation, Spock reveals, over Pike's repeated "no" signals, that he intends to carry out a plan that he has made.

 Meanwhile, Mendez confirms that there is no record of any message sent to the Enterprise.
 Mendez provides Kirk with classified information on the planet Talos IV, which was visited by the Enterprise previously under Pike's command in 2254, and is now under a strict quarantine.
 Spock, meanwhile, commandeers the Enterprise by means of falsified recordings of Kirk's voice, places Pike under McCoy's care, and orders the ship to depart under the computer's control.
 Kirk and Mendez give chase in a Starbase shuttlecraft.
 After several hours, upon learning from the computer that the shuttlecraft does not have enough fuel to return to the starbase, Spock has them brought aboard and then gives himself up, confessing to mutiny.
 The crew find they are unable to change the current course of the Enterprise, which Spock affirms is heading towards Talos IV.
 Mendez convenes a hearing, at which Spock requests immediate court-martial, which requires three command officers.
 Kirk objects that only he and Mendez are available, but Spock notes that Pike is still listed for active duty.
 The tribunal begins, and Spock offers as his testimony what seems to be video footage of the Enterprise's earlier visit to Talos IV in 2254.